damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 * Effectively communicate new features with mockups and prototypes
 * Creates and maintains UX documentation for design and thought process
 * Breakdown designs to fit within the monthly release cadence
+* Productively iterate on features across milestones
-* Presents user research findings and recommendations to team
+* Shares user research findings and recommendations to team

 #### Senior UX Designer